Voting And Elections Divide Republicans And Democrats Like Little Else. Here's Why

 Activists frequently call out what they term suppression.

-In a dispute this spring in Nevada, for example, Democrats sued to stop the state from sending mail-in ballots only to people who had voted in recent elections, rather than all registered voters in the state.
+In a dispute this spring in Nevada, for example, Democrats sued to stop the state from sending mail-in ballots only to people who had voted in recent elections rather than to all registered voters.

-Democrats said the state's plan would disenfranchise some citizens by leaving them out of the primary; Republicans argued states' voter rolls are often inaccurate and sending out ballots to everyone on them can mean they get lost or wind up in the wrong hands — opening up the prospect for fraud.
+Democrats said the state's plan would disenfranchise some citizens by leaving them out of the primary; Republicans argued that states' voter rolls are often inaccurate and that sending out ballots to everyone could lead to the ballots getting lost or winding up in the wrong hands — opening up the prospect for fraud.

 Voter rolls are often the focus of disputes for these reasons.